AkashShrestha31/30-days-of-advance-python-programming/readme.md

 # Day 1: Decorators and Generators
 1. Explain the purpose of decorators in Python with an example.
+2. Write a decorator that Calculate Total Price Decorator.
-2. Write a decorator that measures the time taken by a function to execute.
+3. Write a decorator that authenticate the user username and password.
-3. Create a generator function that generates Fibonacci numbers.
+4. Create a generator function that generates Fibonacci numbers.

 # Day 2: Context Managers and File Handling
 1. What are context managers in Python?
 Provide an example of using the